 - AGA Clinical Practice Update on Diagnosis and Treatment of Hemorrhoids: Expert Review.
 [Practice Guideline]Clin Gastroenterol Hepatol.
 2026 Apr 29.
 [Online ahead of print]CG

 - Hemorrhoids are a common problem.
-It's diagnosis and treatment can be challenging.
+The diagnosis and treatment can be challenging.
 Gastroenterologists have much to offer these patients.
-The purpose of this AGA Clinical Practice Update Expert Review is to provide best practice advice (BPA) covering the diagnosis and treatment of hemorrhoid disease.
+The purpose of this American Gastroenterological Association (AGA) Clinical Practice Update Expert Review is to provide best practice advice (BPA) covering the diagnosis and treatment of hemorrhoid disease.

 - Publisher Full Text (DOI)